This blog post is all about the best Bucharest travel guide.

 In total, for three nights/four days in Bucharest, we spent £420, around £55 each per day including accommodation and flights.

 Hopefully you found this Bucharest travel guide useful!
-Check out my YouTube vlog, as well as my full PDF Bucharest travel guide that you can download as an eBook and take with you!
+Check out my YouTube vlog, as well as my full Bucharest travel guide that you can download as an eBook and take with you!

 RELATED Bucharest Travel Guide blog posts to read: